The Runoff Is Over. Now What?

 Urban, suburban, and rural counties often tell very different stories in the same race.
 A candidate who wins statewide may have lost your county or region, and that’s useful context for your community.

-What's next in Georgia?
+What’s Next in Georgia?

-On the November 3, 2026 ballot All 14 U.S. House seats, U.S. Senate, Governor, Lt.
+All 14 U.S. House seats, U.S. Senate, Governor, Lt.
 Governor, Secretary of State, Attorney General, all Georgia General Assembly seats (State Senate and State House), two Public Service Commission seats, and local offices.

 Simple, nonpartisan language you can adapt for your networks.